puppetlabs/puppet-docs/source/guides/exported_resources.markdown

-Beginning in version 0.25, some new syntax has been introduced that allows creation of collections of any resources, not just virtual ones, based on filter conditions, and override of parameters in the created collection.
+Beginning in version 0.25, some new syntax has been introduced that allows creation of collections of any resources, not just virtual ones, based on filter conditions, and override of attributes in the created collection.
 This feature is not constrained to the override in inherited context, as is the case in the usual resource override.